New Employee Checklist

 Work with your supervisor to identify which training(s) you will need for Pepperdine's systems.
 Some trainings are offered only once a month; early registration is recommended.

-- WaveNet Training Calendar
+- IT Training Calendar (Google and WaveNet/Peoplesoft Classes)

 - OmniUpdate training (department website management) (contact the IMC Web Manager at x4882)